 - To release feedback to students, select More and click Release results.

 - Students will now be able to review their feedback within Buddycheck and receive an e-mail with a summary.
 Select More and click Export results to download a complete summary of the evaluation.
-You will be prompted as to whether you export results excluding or including their self-score.
+You can choose to include or exclude self scores in the results.

-- To view the students feedback or the group results, Select the student and click Personal Report or Group report.
+- To view a student’s feedback or the group results, Select the student and click Personal Report or Group report.

 - Students initially see a graphical representation of how they performed across all criteria.